Alaattin Ali of Karaman: Relations with Timur

 In 1394, the Turco Mongol commander Timur from the present day Uzbekistan, sought alliances in Anatolia, and Ali readily accepted the offer.
 By this alliance, he planned to gain a valuable shelter against the Ottoman Empire and Kadı Burhanettin two powers he most feared.
 But Timur didn't appear in Anatolia till 1402 and his shelter wasn't effective as Ali expected.
 Although he tried to raid Burhanettin's territory, Burhanettin struck back.

 Third war against the Ottoman Empire and death

 While Beyazıt was engaged in Wallachia (southern Romania) Ali invaded Ottoman territory once more.
 This time the target was Ankara.
 He arrested Timurtaş Pasha, the beylerbey of Anatolia.
 In 1397, Beyazıt once again returned to Anatolia, disregarding Ali's peace calls; he captured Konya and had Ali executed.

 After death

 All Karaman territory was annexed by the Ottomans and two of his sons Mehmet II and Bengi Ali were jailed.
 However, a few years later, following the defeat of Beyazıt by Timur in the battle of Ankara, the beylik was restored.

 Issue

-In 1378, he married Nefise Melek Sultan Hatun, a daughter of the Ottoman Sultan Murad I.
+In 1378, he married Nefise Melek Sultan Hatun, the daughter of Ottoman Sultan Murad I.

 They had at least three sons: